tristansamuk/vanilla-sky/README.md

 Vanillasky is a clone of the social media platform [Bluesky](https://bsky.app/) built using only TypeScript, CSS, and HTML.

-Other than Vite for building and testing, I didn't use any third-party software, frameworks, or libraries.
+Other than Vite, I didn't use any third-party software, frameworks, or libraries.

 This initial version of the project is frontend-only, so posts and other user data don't persist between sessions.
 However, I plan to implement a backend as a future project, most likely using Node and a similar vanilla TypeScript approach.